 - Diamond Jubilee Recipient

-Marie Nash is the Director of Operations for the Hamilton Chamber of Commerce, where she oversees the communications, events and day-to-day operations of the organization.
-Marie is a lifelong Hamiltonian, completing both her Bachelor of Arts and Masters degree at McMaster University.
+Marie Nash is the Chief Operating Officer for the Hamilton Chamber of Commerce, where she works to further elevate the institution’s operations, communications, advocacy efforts, value proposition and engagement with all members of the business community, large and small.
+Marie is a lifelong Hamiltonian, completing both her Bachelor of Arts and Masters degrees at McMaster University.
 She is an avid supporter of the creative industries in the city, sitting on the board for Culture for Kids in the Arts and is a member of the HPO Young Patrons Circle.
-On weekends, Marie loves exploring the city with her husband, Nathan, and their two young daughters.
+On weekends, Marie loves exploring the city with her husband, Nathan, and their two young daughters..

 Owner, The Casbah